-This appendix is meant to provide guidance on whether changes made by vendors to a validated PTS device (whether POI or HSM) are limited enough in scope such that it is permissible that said changes to the validated PTS device may be assessed as a "delta" to the original validation.
+This appendix provides guidance on whether changes made by vendors to a validated PTS device (whether POI or HSM) are limited enough in scope such that it is permissible that said changes to the validated PTS device may be assessed as a "delta" to the original validation.
+Any hardware changes to an approved device that has been deployed must result in a new hardware version #.
+Any firmware changes to an approved device must result in a new firmware version.
+Devices must undergo a delta evaluation when such changes are made.